 Summary: This article provides owners with three steps they can take to begin the planning process for future success.

 Do not act as if you had ten thousand years to throw away.
 Death stands at your elbow.
 Be good for something while you live and it is in your power. –Marcus Aurelius, Meditations

 Building a successful business likely took you years of deliberate planning.
 From your initial business plan to now, you’ve built something worth protecting and worthy of pride.
 When many owners reach the peak of their business success, they wonder where they go from there.
 Whether you’re approaching, at, or getting farther away from the peak of your success, the answer is likely the same: The next step is planning for the future of your business and your ownership.

-The tricky part is making time to do the planning.
+The tricky part of creating a planning process is making time to do the planning.
 It may seem like you have years and years to begin planning for future success, but that isn’t always true.
 Though it may seem impossible to think through all the important considerations that are involved in your ultimate and inevitable separation from your business, doing so is also an opportunity to take as much control over the future as possible.